Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 (1891 - 1965)

-Gordon Home was managed by a committee led by Rev. John Masterman Braithwaite, Vicar and Rural Dean of Croydon.
+Gordon Home was managed by a committee led by Revd John Masterman Braithwaite, Vicar and Rural Dean of Croydon.
 In 1903 they decided to move to new premises in Morland Road.
 The old premises were sold and the boys moved to their new home.
-The children also changed schools, and started to attend Christ Church School in the weekdays and St Michael’s on Sundays.
+The children also changed schools, and started to attend Christ Church School in the weekdays and St Michael's on Sundays.
 In 1912 a permanent chapel was added on to the Home, which was opened with a blessing by the Bishop of Croydon.

 The Home was evacuated to Shoreham during the Second World War.
-After the War the Gordon Home reopened as Gordon House Home, and ran from 1947 until 1965.
+After the war the Gordon Home reopened as Gordon House Home, and ran from 1947 until 1965.

-The Children's Society EnrichUK logo Big Lottery Fund logo
+The Children's Society UNESCO logo Big